 Planned visits are offered as a means of providing preventive services in the context of structured health maintenance exams for which the practice team and patient are prepared in advance of the date of service a.
-Reference 4.8 for requirements of planned visit
+Reference 4.8 for requirements of planned visit.

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Documented process required • Walk through a planned preventive visit - what info is provided to the patient prior to the visit, what occurs during and p ost visit.
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Documented process required • • Walk through a planned preventive visit - what info is provided to the patient prior to the visit, what occurs during and p ost visit

-Systematic approach is in place to screen for adult behavioral health disorders (e.g., substance use, depression, anxiety) for all patients
+Systematic approach is in place to screen for adult behavioral health disorders (e.g., substance use, depression, anxiety, suicide) for all patients

 - a.
-Systematic process is in place to screen at least annually and during new patient evaluation for behavioral health risk factors utilizing established behavioral health screening tools - i.
-Screening should include behavioral health conditions which could affect the patient's ability to successfully follow a plan of care for any chronic condition - ii.
-Systematic process is in place for following up on any positive screening results (e.g., process is in place for managing positive depression, anxiety, and substance abuse screenings) - b.
-System with guideline-based reminders for age-appropriate risk assessment and screening tools for behavioral health disorders is in place - i.
-Practice systematically uses point of care alerts based on identified risk - ii.
-In addition to screening tool, patients are educated on behavioral health resources (e.g., via PPP, PO or PU website, community resources are available)
+Systematic process is in place to screen at least annually and during new patient evaluation for behavioral health risk factors utilizing established behavioral health screening tools. - i.
+Screening should include behavioral health conditions which could affect the patient's ability to successfully follow a plan of care for any chronic condition. - ii.
+Systematic process is in place for following up on any positive screening results (e.g., process is in place for managing positive depression, anxiety, and substance abuse screenings). - b.
+System with guideline-based reminders for age-appropriate risk assessment and screening tools for behavioral health disorders is in place. - i.
+Practice systematically uses point of care alerts based on identified risk. - ii.
+In addition to screening tool, patients are educated on behavioral health resources (e.g., via PPP, PO or PU website, community resources are available).

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits

-- Demo which evidence-based screening tools are routinely utilized, and how they are utilized. - Provide examples in EHR of both positive and negative results.
-If positive, what does follow-up look like?
-Who on the care team is responsible for follow-up care, and how is that tracked?
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Demo which evidence-based screening too they are utilized ols are routinely utilized, and how • Provide examples in EHR of both positive a does follow-up look like?
+Who on the care care, and how is that tracked?